maxisoft/Freenom-dns-updater/README.md

     target: "64.64.64.64"
 ```

-In order to use such configuration, you can use the following :
+In order to use such configuration, you can use the following command :
 ```bash
 fdu update /path/to/config
 ```

-Where /path/to/config can be either:
+Where */path/to/config* can be either:
 - A path to a file (default location is ```/etc/freenom.yml```)
 - A http url (a raw secret [gist](https://gist.githubusercontent.com/maxisoft/1b979b64e4cf5157d58d/raw/freenom.yml) for instance)

 ## Schedule
-In order to launch regularly an update, you can launch the tool with
+In order to launch regularly an update, you can launch the tool with :
 ```bash
 fdu process -c -i -t 3600 /path/to/config
 ```